 MAPS Board & Leadership

-Muslim Americans in Public Service is managed by a Board of Directors, which is supported by specialized Board Committees and a standing, non-decision-making Advisory Council.
+Muslim Americans in Public Service is managed by a Board of Directors, which are supported by Deputy Directors, specialized Board Committees, and a standing, non-decision-making Advisory Council.

-To facilitate its mission effectively, MAPS also organizes State Committees for sub-national coordination; engages partner organizations to create synergies and reduce redundancies; and convenes both Federal and State Leadership Coordination Councils to provide fora for sustained cooperation and collaboration across similarly focused Muslim public service associations and organizations.
+To facilitate its mission effectively, MAPS also organizes State Committees for sub-national member and policy coordination; facilitates the establishment of MAPS Chapter Employee Resource Groups (ERGS) within Federal Departments and Agencies; and convenes both State and Federal Leadership Coordination Councils to provide fora for sustained cooperation and collaboration across similarly focused Muslim public service associations and organizations.

 MAPS objectives and activities are developed and executed by an experienced Board of Directors